There are essentially two ways to handle stress, and nearly everyone leans toward one way or the other. It's all about stress management.

 So … how do you handle stress?

 If your answer is the first way, you’re not alone.
 In fact, many people handle stress this way.
 That’s because it stinks to be stressed!
 Anyone would agree that it’s a negative emotion that we all want to get rid of as soon as possible.
 Stress makes us sad, frustrated, and even angry.
-As a result, it’s no surprise that stressed out people want to feel good … as soon as possible.
+As a result, it’s no surprise that stressed out people want to feel good … as soon as possible, especially for their mental health.

 The good news is, if you can see yourself choosing this path, that’s the first step to getting off of it and onto a smarter one.